All I See Is You (film): Production

 In February 2015, Blake Lively and Jason Clarke joined the cast of the film, with Marc Forster directing from the screenplay he co-wrote with Sean Conway.
 In June 2015, Yvonne Strahovski joined the cast of the film.
-The film was shot on location in Thailand (Bangkok and Phuket) and Spain (Barcelona and Bunol).
+The film was shot on location in Thailand (Bangkok and Phuket) and Spain (Barcelona and Buñol).

 Release

-In October 2016, Open Road Films acquired U.S distribution rights to the film, and set it for a release on August 4, 2017. and then was pushed back again for a release date of October 27, 2017.
+In October 2016, Open Road Films acquired U.S. distribution rights to the film, and set it for a release on August 4, 2017.
+The release was pushed back one month to September 15, 2017, and then was pushed back again for a release date of October 27, 2017.
+The film was released on DVD and Blu-ray on February 6, 2018.

 Reception

 Box office

 All I See Is You grossed $217,644 in North America and $460,506 in other countries for a worldwide total of $678,150, against a production budget of $30 million.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds a "Rotten" 29% rating based on 56 reviews, with an average rating of 4.5/10.
+On review aggregator Rotten Tomatoes, the film holds a "Rotten" 30% rating based on 54 reviews, with an average rating of 4.5/10.
 The site's critical consensus reads, "All I See Is You hints at a number of intriguing questions with its premise, but they dissolve in a stylish yet empty psychodrama that fails to connect."
-On Metacritic, the film has a score 43 out of 100, based on 25 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score 43 out of 100, based on 25 critics, indicating "mixed or average" reviews.